MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-device-control-overview.md

 ### Customize URL target for notifications raised by device control

-When the device control policy that you have put in place is enforced on a device (*e.g.* access to a removable media device is restricted), a notification is displayed to the user.
+When the device control policy that you have put in place is enforced on a device (for example, access to a removable media device is restricted), a notification is displayed to the user.

 ![Device control notification](images/mac-device-control-notification.png)